 What I mean by that is, be sure to tell your temporary help to give fresh, clean water every single day.
 If the water bucket is full, dump it out and refill it.
 Fresh water is super important and the easiest way to keep your animals healthy.

 Next up is food.
 Be sure to be incredibly specific on what is to be fed, to whom, and when.
 Lable feed bowls, post instructions where the feed is kept, be specific on times, and so on.
 The more specific you are, the easier it will be for your helper.

 If you have animals that eat hay, be sure to instruct how much and how often here as well.

 Finally, let’s talk about safety.

-If your animals are free to roam during the day yet need to be locked up at night tell your help why you do this.
-When they understand it is for safety reasons they will also understand the risks if they forget to do this.
-Explain if you have hawks, coons, coyotes, etc. Those nocturnal predators that can destroy a flock of hens in one night if they are left out in the open.
+If your animals are free to roam during the day yet need to be locked up at night, tell your help and why you do this.
+When they understand it is for safety reasons, they will also understand the risks if they forget to do this.
+Explain if you have hawks, coons, coyotes, etc. Those nocturnal predators can destroy a flock of hens in one night if left out in the open.

 The final word here is to keep the daily list simple and straightforward so as not to overwhelm your help.

 Step #3.
-Be specific in what you need.
+Be specific about what you need.